Updated July 26, 2023

 Investment vs speculation terminologies are usually used synonymously owing to certain prevalent features, but it has a line of demarcation to differentiate them.

 - Investment involves allocating money for purchasing a product, usually considered an asset expected to generate regular income or appreciation in value in the future.
 Investment can be anything involving a person’s investment of money or resources that can generate larger returns in the future.

 - It can involve the purchase of stocks, bonds or mutual funds, real estate, or any globally acknowledged and traded commodity.
 The industrial production of goods or the creation of final consumable products also requires investment.
-It will require the investment of time, money, and efforts for a mango farm to actually produce sufficient healthy mangoes every season so as to make a profit.
+To make a profit, a mango farm will require time, money, and effort to produce sufficient healthy mangoes every season.

 - An automobile manufacturing company has to buy and hence, invest in purchasing brake pads, seat covers, and engine pistons, among other things, to finally be able to make a fully functional car that will be sold in the market for a profit.
 Ultimately investments compile upon previous investments and gains to result in economic progress and growth in a nation’s GDP.

 - Investment is an important aspect of financial planning to ensure that money earned using time and effort also works for individuals, increasing the total corpus of wealth.
-Money lying idle at home or in the bank savings accounts may not yield in enough returns so as to ensure future financial stability.
+Money lying idle at home or in the bank savings accounts may not yield enough returns to ensure future financial stability.

 - Most developed countries do not even offer interest payments for keeping money in savings accounts, which decreases the value of your money’s worth as yearly inflation increases product prices.

-- Speculation means trading of an asset or commodity, based on a hunch or tip, to make profits from short-term price changes.
+- Speculation means trading an asset or commodity based on a hunch or tip to profit from short-term price changes.
 Speculation usually involves taking positions on extremely liquid assets.
 Speculation and investment can be made on the same asset for different reasons by people with differing opinions.